SysKitTeam/docs-point/integrations/examples/servicenow-example.md

 ### Integration script

-We prepared a comprehensive script below that you can use as part of your workflow.
+You can use the prepared script below that as part of your workflow.

 ```
 /*